Algot Haglund

 Georg Algot Haglund (19 September 1905 – 17 October 1963) was a Swedish international footballer, international bandy player and ice hockey player.

 Algot Haglund was the brother of Djurgården ice hockey goaltender Curt Haglund.

 Career

 As a footballer, Algot Haglund represented Djurgården, AIK and Johannespojkarna.
 For Djurgården, he played 20 Allsvenskan games and scored 2 goals.
-He made 7 appearances and scored 4 goals for Sweden national football team.
+He made 7 appearances and scored 4 goals for Sweden men's national football team.
 Haglund made his international debut in a friendly against Estonia where he also scored one goal.

 As an ice hockey player Haglund represented Djurgården.

 As a bandy player, Haglund represented Djurgården and AIK and was awarded Stora Grabbars och Tjejers Märke.
-He made 6 appearences for the national bandy team.
+He made six appearances for the national bandy team.